-The practice of personal financial planning encompasses managing investments, insurance, retirement, and estate.
+The practice of personal financial planning encompasses managing investments, insurance, retirement and estate planning.
 Each of these components of a family’s wealth can have significant tax implications and must be handled by a knowledgeable financial advisor.

 The American Institute of Certified Public Accountants (AICPA) created the Personal Financial Specialist (PFS) credential to ensure that certified advisors are qualified to manage these assets.